sikopet/blog/posts/zfs.md

 * filesystem root inside `mypool` was created
 * filesystem was mounted as `/mypool` (will be remounted automatically on (re)boot)

+Filesystems

+    zfs create mypool/myfs
+    zfs list -r mypool    # -r -- recurse through child filesystems

+* all filesystems living in a pool can draw from pool's available space
+* hierarchically dependent (unlike traditional filesystems which are independent of each other)
+* automounted as soon as created

 More

 * ULSAH, ch.
 8